Growth rates of permutation classes: categorization up to the uncountability threshold: Reconstruction

 \section{Reconstruction}

-As we have seen, the study of growth rates under $\xi$ is intimately related to the properties of sum indecomposable permutations.
+As established by Theorem~\ref{thm-xi-main}, the study of growth rates under $\xi$ is intimately related to the properties of sum indecomposable permutations.
 Here we establish a general result about sum indecomposable permutations themselves which we apply in the next section to restrict sequences of sum indecomposable permutations in permutation classes.

 The permutation $\pi$ is said to be \emph{set reconstructible} if it is the unique permutation with its set of children.
-Smith~\cite{smith:permutation-rec:} was the first to establish that all permutations of length at least $5$ are set reconstructible (this is the permutation analogue of the graph-theoretical Set Reconstruction Conjecture first stated by Harary~\cite{harary:on-the-reconstr:}), and shortly thereafter Raykova~\cite{raykova:permutation-rec:} gave a simpler proof.
+Smith~\cite{smith:permutation-rec:} was the first to establish that all permutations of length at least $5$ are set reconstructible (this is the permutation analogue of the graph-theoretic Set Reconstruction Conjecture first stated by Harary~\cite{harary:on-the-reconstr:}), and shortly thereafter Raykova~\cite{raykova:permutation-rec:} gave a simpler proof.
 Among several examples, the two increasing oscillations of length $4$, $2413$ and $3142$, show that this result is best possible.

 \begin{theorem}[Smith~\cite{smith:permutation-rec:}] Every permutation of length at least $5$ is uniquely determined by its set of children. \end{theorem}

 We establish an analogous result for sum indecomposable permutations here.
 To this end, given a sum indecomposable permutation $\pi$ we let $K(\pi)$ denote its set of \emph{sum indecomposable} children,